WhisperRT -- Turning Whisper into a Causal Streaming Model: Method

 \subsection{Streaming Encoder}

-We start by defining a \emph{mask matrix} that will be added to the self-attention matrix.
+Working in a streaming setting means that a \emph{mask matrix} is applied to the full self-attention matrix to ``prevent'' access to future input frames.
 Elements in the matrix that correspond to no masking are assigned to be 0 whereas the elements that are masked are assigned the value of $-\infty$.
 We define two parameters of the masking.
 Let $T$ be the maximal context available on the encoder's input.
 Let $\tau < T$ be the chunk size or the granularity of encoder frames, and $k\in\mathbb{N}$ the chunk index.
 In our setting the first chunk is larger than subsequent chunks, and $\tau_0 < T$ denotes its size.
-The elements of the mask matrix are defined as follows